 Each loan payment will also include 1/12 of the annual amount for property taxes and insurance in addition to the monthly loan payment.
 The money for the real estate taxes and insurance is held in an escrow account, which is held in trust until used to pay taxes or insurance premiums.
 If taxes or insurance increase, then escrow payments will also increase to cover the additional costs.

 When discount points are paid, the lender gives the borrower the loan amount minus the discount points, but the full loan amount must be repaid.
 Discount points are paid to the lender to lower the interest rate, where each discount point on a 30-year loan will typically lower the interest rate by 0.125%.
 However, it may not make sense to pay discount points for a loan of shorter duration or if the buyer intends to sell within a few years.
 Naturally, it would make sense to compare the cost of the discount points with a higher interest rate over the expected term of the loan.
 Sometimes, the seller will pay the points in exchange for a higher selling price.

-For the lender, receiving a discount point is equal to raising the interest rate by 1/8%, so a lender has to charge 8 points to raise the yield by 1%.
+For the lender, receiving a discount point equals raising the interest rate by 1/8%, so a lender must charge 8 points to lower the yield by 1%.

 So on a $100,000 loan, the lender would need to charge $4000 as points.
 Thus, the lender would lend $96,000, but the principal and interest would be based on $100,000.

 Oftentimes, the borrower will pay the points in a separate check to the lender, so that the points can be deducted from taxable income in the year paid rather than ratably over the term of the loan.